WildeBeast2521/beancount-zakat/README.md

 2026-01-01 price SLVTOLA    3300.00 PKR
 ```

-You only need a directive when the price actually moves — a day with no price of its own reuses the last known price.
+You only need a directive when the price actually moves, a day with no price of its own reuses the last known price.
 A price older than 90 days is still used but is flagged as stale.

 To quote per gram, or to use different symbols, declare them explicitly.
 The unit is required: